-These maps, based on the Interventions framework and map aim to diversify the tax base, address housing needs, and promote economic mobility while ensuring environmental sustainability
+This map is based on the interventions framework and aims to diversify the tax base, address housing needs, and promote economic mobility while ensuring environmental sustainability

 The map is intended to show where the most "bang for the buck" infill efforts can be achieved and capitalizes on those initiatives begun or referenced in previous plans that have generated the most success; while introducing new ideas based on current technologies, trends, financial markets, and other external factors outside the city's control.
 It offers a mechanism to identify where interventions in market forces may be best focused.